AkshayKamath12/Binary-Search-Tree/README.md

 2) BST.h contains the method headers for BST.c
 3) testBST.c contains several tests for intializing the tree, adding elements, and seeing if they were successfuly added.

 Makefile and gitgnore files are included.
-Run testBST by entering make and running the executable called BST
+Run testBST.c by entering make and running the executable called BST